The newborn stage is challenging enough as it is. Get a head start and discover the 9 newborn tips and tricks to help you care for your new baby.

 - Fold the bottom corner up and over her left shoulder, tucking it inside the swaddle.

-- Holding her left arm down, fold the right corner over her arm and entire body, tucking into the swaddle.
+- Holding her left arm down, fold the right corner over her arm and entire body, tucking the flap into the swaddle.

 8. Use white noise so your baby doesn’t startle